(I may earn a small commission on the products linked to in this post.)

 Rubbing alcohol and vinegar are two useful liquids that can be used in the home.
-These two ingredients are used for DIY projects across America to clean, sterilize, and polish everything from sinks to bathrooms, and floors.
+These two ingredients are used for DIY projects across the world to clean, sterilize, and polish everything from sinks to bathrooms, and floors.
 But did you know rubbing alcohol and vinegar could be a viable way to kill dust mites?

 In the sections below I’ll share about my experience using rubbing alcohol and vinegar to kill dust mites plus I’ll share the method I like best (hint: it’s not either of these).

 Rubbing alcohol has long been used on beds to combat a larger cousin of the dust mite, the bed bug.
 If rubbing alcohol is effective against a larger arachnid, then it would surely kill dust mites too, right?